Attorney Fees for House Closing in Richmond, Virginia

 Can closing costs in Richmond be negotiated?

-What is included in closing fees for a house in Richmond, Virginia?
+What about closing costs in Richmond, Virginia?

 Do I need a real estate attorney for a house closing in Richmond?